 As a result, the international community has recognized the importance of keeping global warming below two degrees Celsius and pursuing efforts to keep it below 1.5°C.

-You’ve probably figured out by now that climate change is caused by a combination of natural and human-induced processes.
+You’ve probably figured out by now that a combination of natural and human-induced processes causes climate change.
 Human actions, on the other hand, are the primary cause.

 Everybody is aware that global warming and climate change can cause biological systems to malfunction.
 More precisely, it directly affects ecosystem functioning and, as a result, the biodiversity of plants, animals, and other forms of life.
 Numerous species of flora and wildlife will almost certainly become extinct if global average surface temperatures rise another 1.5 to 2.5 degrees Celsius by 2100.